AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-05-advanced-process-building-features/01-improving-sales-order-management-proc-with-decision-logic.md

 [PDF](<./assets/hands_on%20(1).pdf>)

-## :closed_book: RUN THE PROCESS INCLUDING AUTOMATION AND DECISION
+## 🌸 RUN THE PROCESS INCLUDING AUTOMATION AND DECISION

 ### BUSINESS SCENARIO